 After nearly a decade of working for other firms, he decided the time was right to again become his own boss, so, in 1973 he formed W. P. Carey & Co, with the primary business of structuring single-asset private placements.
 He recognized from the start that net lease investment partnerships could offer substantial benefits for income-oriented individual investors.

-Today, more than 45 years later, W. P. Carey Inc. (NYSE: WPC) is one of the largest net lease REITs, providing long-term sale-leaseback and build-to-suit capital to creditworthy companies in the U.S. and Europe.
+Today, 50 years later, W. P. Carey Inc. (NYSE: WPC) is one of the largest net lease REITs, providing long-term sale-leaseback and build-to-suit capital to creditworthy companies in the U.S. and Europe.

 The W. P. Carey Foundation